ChatTriggers/slate/source/includes/_objects.md

 display.addLine("Ay!
 First line.");
 display.addLines("2nd line", "3rd line");
 display.addLines(2);
+display.addLine(new DisplayLine("2 line gap above me!"));
 ```

-Displays consist of lines of text.
+`Displays` consist of lines of text.
 These lines can be added and set, and they can use color codes.
 The first call to
 `.addLine(message)` adds a line to the display with the text passed in.
 The second call to `.addLines(messages...)` adds
 as many lines as you pass into it, in our case just 2.
 The final call to `.addLines(number)` adds as many lines as
 you pass in, this is used for setting lines later that you don't want to say anything yet.